Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 When to worry and get extra help

-Seek extra support sooner (rather than later) if any of these are true:
+Get extra support sooner rather than later if any of these apply:

 • Behaviour is unsafe (hurting self or others, serious threats, running away).